SuyeongUeno/financial_ledger_program/README.md

 # Personal Finance Ledger – Python CLI Application
-### version_0.8.0
+### version_0.9.0
 📅 First created: 2025-11-23
+📅 Last updated: 2025-11-24

+---

+## 🚀 What’s New in version_0.9.0

+This update introduces the first fully interactive CLI version of the ledger.

+### ✔ Added Features
+- Added a menu-driven interface
+  - Deposit
+  - Withdraw
+  - Check current balance
+  - View transaction history
+  - Exit program
+- Transactions now support **multiple inputs** through a continuous loop (`while True`)
+- Each transaction is recorded with:
+  - Type (Deposit / Withdraw)
+  - Amount
+  - Updated balance
+  - Date (entered by user)

+### ✔ Improved Structure
+- Previous Version_0.8.0 one-time execution system removed
+- Replaced with a persistent loop that allows continuous operations
+- Data structure unified under a single `main` list

+### ✔ Version Tag
+This project is still in development and does not save data externally.
+Version_1.0.0 will be released when persistent file storage is added.

 ---